cloudposse/terraform-aws-components/modules/guardduty/README.md

-# Component: `guardduty/detector`
+# Component: `guardduty`

-This component is responsible for configuring GuardDuty and it should be used in tandem with the [guardduty/root](../root) component.
+This component is responsible for configuring GuardDuty and it should be used in tandem with the [guardduty-root](../guardduty-root) component.

 AWS GuardDuty is a managed threat detection service.
 It is designed to help protect AWS accounts and workloads by continuously monitoring for malicious activities and unauthorized behaviors.
 GuardDuty analyzes various data sources within your AWS environment, such as AWS CloudTrail logs, VPC Flow Logs, and DNS logs, to detect potential security threats.